EdPike365/GatsbyHeadStyleBoss/README.md

   - Option 1: Import the onPreBody function to `gatsby-ssr.js` which injects the code.
   - Option 2: Not recommended.
 Copy the Gatsby `html.js` page to your local project root and paste the code in.
 Do this if you already have a custom `html.js`.

-### Installation

-- Copy and paste the `headstyleboss` folder into:
-  - Gatsby: `src` folder.
-- Modify `HSB_Config`.
-If your css file is already minified, leave `minifyCSS` setting as false.
-- Use `HSB_Context` (or `HSBStyleContextProvider` if you have mulitple contexts) in `gatsby-browser.js` and `gatsby-server.js`.
-See examples.
-- Use `HSB_Utils` in `gatsby-ssr.js` to do file injections.
-You will also need a ref to `fs` filesystem.
-See examples.

-> Typical minimal setup:
+## Typical minimal setup:

->
-> - You have a legacy/core CSS file that always needs to be enabled.
+- You have a normalize CSS file and a legacy core CSS file.
+They must always be enabled and come in the same order.
-> - You have a _modifying_ CSS file for dark mode.
+- You have a _modifying_ CSS file for dark mode (and maybe more options).
+It is meant to overwrite some previous values.
+It can be enabled or disabled.
-> - In the HSB config file, list the core file first, configure it with use="default always".
+- In the HSB config file, list the files in order of how they should cascade:
+  - normalize.css, use "always"
+  - yourtheme.css, use "always"
+  - yourdarkmode.css, use "dark"
+- Add HSB_Context.
+- Add HSB_Components DarkModeToggle to a page.
-> - List the "dark" file second, configure it with use="dark".
-When dark mode is activated, the dark css cascades over the core.
+- When dark mode is activated, the dark css cascades over the core.
 The JS code on the html page handles everything.
-> - You can optionally add React components like the ToggleDarkMode component.
+- You can optionally add React components like the ToggleDarkMode component.
 If you use your own toggler, it has to work with `HSB_Context`.

 ## Notes For Hackers